INESCTEC/tsg-client/README.md

 ## Documentation & Examples

-A detailed documentation is available in the [docs](docs/) directory.
+A detailed documentation is available [here](https://cpes-power-and-energy-systems.github.io/tsg-client/).
-Python examples (and respective description) are available in the [examples](examples/) directory.
+Python example scripts (and respective description) are also available in the [examples](examples/) directory of the repository.

 ## Installation